 So below, I’ve provided a bit of a “crash course” for screenwriters who may not have had a chance to get chewed up and spit out, or who haven’t been able to be exposed to many of the day-to-day obstacles for screenwriters, either because they’re not living in it, or because they’re geographically isolated.

-So for those of you with talent and drive, but who just haven’t been exposed as well as you should’ve been to the long odds of Hollywood, here are my Top 5 ways to splash some cold water in your face, so you can better understand what you’re up against, and grow some much required thick screenwriter skin.
+So for those of you with talent and drive, but who just haven’t been exposed as well as you should’ve been to the long odds of Hollywood, here are a few ways to splash some cold water in your face, so you can better understand what you’re up against, and grow some much required thick screenwriter skin.

 #5 Get one of your scripts produced